FSXAC/FSXAC.github.io/_posts/2020-08-07-dynamic-wallpaper.md

 ---
 title: Creating Custom Day/Night Cycle Dynamic Wallpaper for macOS Under 30 Minutes
 date: 2020-08-01
+image: /assets/blog/dynamicwallpaper/teaser.jpg
 header:
-  teaser: /assets/blog/dynamicwallpaper/teaser.jpg
   overlay_image: /assets/blog/dynamicwallpaper/teaser.jpg
 ---

-> Note: this post is WIP

 Since macOS Mojave (macOS 10.14), dynamic wallpapers have become one of my favourite things about the OS aethetics.
 How it works is that the wallpaper dynamically changes based on current time or sun positions using a set of images, typically taken at the same location with the same viewpoint, but at a different time.
 These set of images are packed into a single multi-frame .HEIC file with added metadata such as GPS or time information used to determine when to transition to the next image.

 <!-- excerpt -->

+> Note: this post is WIP

 - toc
 {:toc}